 In the 1980s, a hypothesis based on morphological evidence was offered that stated that the Megachiroptera evolved flight separately from the Microchiroptera.
 The so-called flying primates theory proposed that when adaptations to flight are removed, the Megachiroptera are allied to primates by anatomical features that are not shared with Microchiroptera.
 One example is that the brains of megabats show a number of advanced characteristics that link them to primates.
 Although recent genetic studies support the monophyly of bats,[14] debate continues as to the meaning of available genetic and morphological evidence.[15]

 Little fossil evidence is available to help map the evolution of bats, since their small, delicate skeletons do not fossilize very well.
 However a Late Cretaceous tooth from South America resembles that of an early Microchiropteran bat.
-The oldest known definitely identified bat fossils, such as Icaronycteris, Archaeonycteris, Palaeochiropteryx and Hassianycteris, are from the early Eocene period, 52.5 million years ago[5].
+The oldest known definitely identified bat fossils, such as Icaronycteris, Archaeonycteris, Palaeochiropteryx and Hassianycteris, are from the early Eocene period, [5].
 These fossil bats were already very similar to modern microbats.
 Archaeopteropus, formerly classified as the earliest known megachiropteran, is now classified as a microchiropteran.

 Bats were formerly grouped in the superorder Archonta along with the treeshrews (Scandentia), colugos (Dermoptera), and the primates, because of the apparent similarities between Megachiroptera and such mammals.
 Genetic studies have now placed bats in the superorder Laurasiatheria along with carnivorans, pangolins, odd-toed ungulates, even-toed ungulates, and cetaceans.[1]